 "Mr. Tom Driberg, M.P., has written of your present difficulties in his Sunday column.
 We understand you cannot give concerts in America and that you are not allowed to leave the country to give concerts abroad and therefore money problems have arisen.
 Mr. Driberg, the next Sunday, said he had the biggest mail he has ever known, in response to this, asking to contribute to a fund as a mark of esteem for your work.
-Because sterling cannot be sent abroad this is not possible, but we hope you will realize how disappointed we were.
+Because sterling cannot the great singer in England in be sent abroad this is not possible, but we hope you will realize how disappointed we were.

-"I was present at your condeep affection of the English cert in Bristol three years ago, and no other concert before or cerpts from the letter follow: since has impressed me so "I feel I must write to tell much.
-Your singing was a delight to all and the depths of feeling you displayed in your reading of Blake's poem, and admiration in many people in the altered version of 'Ole Man River,' made it clear how sincere you were in the ideas you maintain, at a cost.
+"I was present at your condeep affection of the English cert in Bristol three years ago, and no other concert before or since has impressed me so much.
+Your singing was a delight to all and the depths of feeling you displayed in your reading of Blake's poem, and Man River,' made it clear how sincere you were in the ideas you maintain, at a cost.